YOUR PERSONAL DATA

 - Data about an employee’s religious affiliations where they are employed at Hillsborough Palace are collated as required by NI Equal Opportunities Legislation

-Functional cookies allow us to remember preferences and settings to improve a website visit.
+Functional cookies allow us to remember preferences and settings to personalise a website visit.

 How to manage cookies